Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/README.md

+# Tables

+To look at all tables, simply navigate to the folder `./tables`.

-# Setup
+# Setup for verification

-1. Build `monpoly` from the code of [commit ea2a4d4](https://bitbucket.org/jshs/monpoly/commits/c84bf85bf3423fbe10130889fadaa47b39d6a414): [Download](https://bitbucket.org/jshs/monpoly/get/c84bf85bf3423fbe10130889fadaa47b39d6a414.tar.gz).
+1. Build `monpoly` from the code of [commit  16d4a16](https://bitbucket.org/jshs/monpoly/commits/16d4a1663e5eaf25f3fed0b43cc29188ac28c070): [Download](https://bitbucket.org/jshs/monpoly/get/16d4a1663e5eaf25f3fed0b43cc29188ac28c070.tar.gz).

-2. Download this git repo and override the files in `monpoly/trigger-performance-evaluation` and `monpoly/release-performance-evaluation` with the files located in `trigger/` and `release/` respectively.
+A copy of the directories `trigger-performance-evaluation` and `release-performance-evaluation` can also be found in this repo.

-# Verify Table and Plots
+# Verify Tables

-If you just want to verify the generation of table and the plots in the thesis, skip the first few steps in Experiments and just run `table-generator.py`, `asymptotic-plot-generator.py` and `asymptotic-plot-generator-rewritten.py` directly on the downloaded data (CSVs).
+If you just want to verify the generation of tables in the thesis, skip the first few steps in Experiments and just run `table-generator.py`, `asymptotic-table-generator.py` and `asymptotic-table-generator-rewritten.py` directly on the downloaded data (CSVs).

 # Verify Experiments
 ## Comparison Experiments for Trigger

 Relevant scripts: `table-generator.py`, `generate-experiments.py`, `log-generator.py`, `measure.sh`, `measure-single.sh`.

-1. `cd trigger/`
+1. `cd trigger-performance-evaluation/`
 2. In order to verify the results of the thesis, the same experiments should be downloaded but it is also possible to generate new ones.

 	- Download the experiments `experiments-comparison.zip` used in the thesis from [here](https://github.com/Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/releases/tag/1.0) and extract them to the folder `./experiments`.